IlayMord/Infra-Automation/README.md

 - Creates required directories and log files if they do not exist.
 - Performs validation on machine parameters before provisioning.
 - Generates clear, timestamped logs for troubleshooting.
+- Aggregates all logs into logs/provisioning.log (created automatically).
 - Supports Ubuntu and any Linux distribution that uses the APT package manager.

 Project Structure: